shrutarv/shrutarv.github.io/_pages/about.md

 ## 📰 News

-### 2024
-- 🏆 Secured the AIF funding (Allianz for Industrie and research) for the Event camera Project.
+## 2024- 🏆 Secured the AIF funding (Allianz for Industrie and research) for the Event camera Project.
-- EventRec Project starts
+- EventRec Project kick off with industrial partners.

 ### 2023
 - 📄 Published paper on "High-Speed Event-Based Vision" at CVPR 2023.